internetarchive/dweb-mirror/README.md

-# Internet Archive - Universal Library project README
+# Offline Internet Archive README

 The project is a local server that allows users to browse resources from the